-Q. From what I have learned and read from the Bible, marriage is very important to God.
-If so, then will there be any relationship with my husband and me in heaven?
-We have been married for 15 years very happily.
-It distresses me to think that our relationship will just be one where we are just good friends/ brother and sister in heaven.
+From what I have learned and read from the Bible, marriage is very important to God.
+If so, will there be any relationship between my husband and me in heaven?
+We have been very happily married for 15 years.
+It distresses me to think that our relationship will be one where we are just good friends/ brother and sister in heaven.
 I am sure we will still love each other, but what about our marriage?

-A. In Ephesians 5:22-33 Paul explained why marriage is so important to God.
+In Ephesians 5:22-33 Paul explained why marriage is so important to God.
 It’s intended to be a model on Earth of the relationship between Christ and the Church.
-We are supposed to submit to the Lord’s will because He loved us so much that He gave himself up for us.
-He sees us as if we are perfect, and He’s promised never to leave us or lose us no matter what (John 6:37-40).
+The Church is supposed to submit to the Lord’s will because He loved us so much that He gave himself up for us.
+He has covered all our imperfections with His love, and He’s promised never to leave us or lose us no matter what (John 6:37-40).
 This is the way husbands and wives should feel toward each other.

 That said, we shouldn’t try to evaluate our heavenly situation from an earthly perspective.
 We have no idea what we will be like there (1 John 3:2), let alone what our relationships will be like.
 But if everything in Heaven is better than anything on Earth, it’s reasonable to assume that our relationships there will be even better than they are here.